From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 4. Tighten Jenkins UI test policy by failing pipeline on Selenium failures in stable environments.

-If you want to learn DevOps in a structured way, I suggest cloning this project and running each phase one by one instead of treating it as a black box.
+If you want to learn DevOps in a structured way, clone this project and run each phase one by one rather than treating it as a black box.
+Small systems are the fastest way to build strong DevOps intuition.

 Disclaimer of liability